OfficineArduinoTorino/chatlab/docs/tutorial.md

 LOGIN_URL = '/labadmin/accounts/login/'
 ```

-You also need to update these settings dependings on your environment:
+You also need to
+these settings dependings on your environment:

 ```
 # See https://docs.djangoproject.com/en/1.10/ref/settings/#databases